 - E. Gross rent does not include rental assistance payments made on behalf of a tenant participating in the Housing Choice Voucher Program Section 8, and rents charged at HTC developments for unassisted units shall constitute the "rent reasonableness standard or test" required by Public Housing Authorities in the payment of rent subsidies.
-(Subtitle B of Title VIII of HERA) - F. Gross rent always includes non-optional fees paid by the tenant per IRC§42.
-These fees could include month-to-month fees, mandatory carpet cleaning, charges for garages that are in the eligible basis, etc.
+(Subtitle B of Title VIII of HERA) - F. Gross rent always includes non-optional/mandatory fees paid by the tenant per IRC§42.